CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/variable-scopes.md

 ## Create a Variable in a certain Scope

 Variables are created in the scope of the workspace currently in focus.
-This applies to creating variables using the [Variable Grid][] or using the [Variable Editor][] in the [Property Viewer][].
+This applies to creating variables using the [Variable Grid][] or using the [Variable Editor][] in the [Property Editor][].
 If the variable scope needs to be changed, see [Change Variable Scope](#change-variable-scope)

 ## Change Variable Scope